kubevirt/user-guide/docs/operations/node_maintenance.md

     cluster after the pods are evicted.
 KubeVirt has its own controllers which manage the underlying VirtualMachineInstance pods.
 Each controller behaves differently to a VirtualMachineInstance being evicted.
-That behavior is outlined futher down in this document.
+That behavior is outlined further down in this document.

 -   `--pod-selector=kubevirt.io=virt-launcher` means only
     VirtualMachineInstance pods managed by KubeVirt will be removed from